marfarma/quotes-collection/readme.txt

 * `uk_UA` / Ukrainian / Stas
 * `zh_CN` / Simplified Chinese / [天毅许](http://www.freewarecn.com/)

 You can translate the plugin in your language if it's not done already.
 The localization template file (quotes-collection.pot) can be found in the 'languages' folder of the plugin.
-After translating send the localized files to the [plugin author](http://srinig.com/contact/) so that it's included in the next update.
-If you are not sure how to go about translating, contact the [plugin author](http://srinig.com/contact/).
+After translating send the localized files to the [plugin author](http://srinig.com/wordpress/contact/) so that it's included in the next update.
+If you are not sure how to go about translating, contact the plugin author.

 ==Changelog==
+* **2011-06-30: Version 1.5**
+	* Shortcodes revamp.
+The new shortcode `[quotcoll]` uses the WordPress shortcode API and comes with various options.
+The old `[quote]` is deprecated, but will still work as a measure of backwards compatibility.
+	* Ajax calls are now made to `wp-admin/admin-ajax.php`.
+This could potentially fix problems some websites had with the older system.
+	* Pagination in admin page.
+Other minor improvements in the admin page.
+	* Fixes for deprecated functions and undefined variables.
+Various other minor fixes and improvements.
+	* Bahasa Indonesia (id_ID) localization added.
+Tamil localization updated.
+	* The `.po` template file `quotes-collection.pot` is updated.
+New strings added, few strings have become obsolete.

 * **2010-12-03: Version 1.4.4**
 	* Updated Simplified Chinese localization